MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-deviceguard.md

 This setting enables Hardware-enforced Stack Protection for kernel-mode code.
 When this security feature is enabled, kernel-mode data stacks are hardened with hardware-based shadow stacks, which store intended return address targets to ensure that program control flow is not tampered.

-This security feature has the following prerequisites:
+This security feature has the following prerequisites
 1) The CPU hardware supports hardware-based shadow stacks.
 2) Virtualization Based Protection of Code Integrity is enabled.

-If either prerequisite is not met, this feature will not be enabled, even if an "Enabled" option is selected for this feature.

-**Note** that selecting an "Enabled" option for this feature will not automatically enable Virtualization Based Protection of Code Integrity, that needs to be done separately.
+If either prerequisite is not met, this feature will not be enabled, even if an "Enabled" option is selected for this feature. **Note** that selecting an "Enabled" option for this feature will not automatically enable Virtualization Based Protection of Code Integrity, that needs to be done separately.

-Devices that enable this security feature must be running at least Windows 11 (Version 22H2).
+Devices that enable this security feature must be running at least Windows 11 (Version 22.
+H2).

 The "Disabled" option turns off kernel-mode Hardware-enforced Stack Protection.